zeek/zeekctl/doc/main.rst

     ``<BroBase>/share/broctl/scripts/make-archive-name``, which you
     can use as a template for creating your own version.
 See the beginning of that script for instructions.

+*Can BroControl manage a cluster of nodes over non-global IPv6 scope (e.g. link-local) ?*
+    Yes, set ``ZoneID`` in ``etc/broctl.cfg`` to the zone identifier that the BroControl node uses to identify the scope zone (the ``ifconfig`` command output is usually helpful, if it doesn't show the zone identifier appended to the address with a '%' character, then it may just be the interface name).
+Then in ``etc/node.cfg``, add a ``zone_id`` key to each node section representing that particular node's zone identifier and set the ``host`` key to the IPv6 address assigned to the node within the scope zone.
+Most nodes probably have the same ``zone_id``, but may not be if their interface configuration differs.
+The result is that BroControl internally appends the right zone identifiers when necessary.
+See RFC 4007 for more information on IPv6 scoped addresses and zones.